HamzaHassanM/NamecheapApi/README.md

-# Namecheap API Wrapper Package
+# Namecheap API Wrapper Package for Laravel

 This package provides a wrapper for interacting with the Namecheap API.
 It allows you to perform various domain-related operations such as retrieving domain information, managing domain contacts, renewing domains, and more.